TEC7337/STES/README.md

 A Python-based automated employee time tracking system using face recognition and computer vision technologies.
 Built for Nsight Inc. internship demonstration.

+Note that this is NOT complete.
+Currently out of the two ways to connect data into Power BI, only using CSV files on a single desktop works.
+Getting it to function through SQL server is still incomplete and can be worked on in the future.

 ## 🚀 Features

 - **Real-time Face Recognition**: Uses webcam to detect and recognize employee faces